LiveWire

 Thank god I did not bring a big suitcase, I couldn't have checked it in!

-After a quick goodbye hug and more running, I got into the train, collapsed into the seat, unable to bear the week-overdue cramps, not to mention the fact that I had run enough to counter a month's consumption of choc chip cookies.
+After a quick goodbye hug and more running, I got into the train, collapsed into the seat, unable to bear the cramps, not to mention the fact that I had run enough to counter a month's consumption of choc chip cookies.

 I reached Philly in time to meet my roomie, took my passport from her.
 At the end of the day, all was well... and I was $68 short :(